Essential Spring Moving Tips for 2020

 - Does the item actually fit in your home?
 Consider not just the space it will take in your house, but whether it will even fit through the door!
 Thankfully we’ve got a free furniture moving guide that can help you figure that out.

 Moving into a new home in Spring is such an amazing time!
-If you’re planning a spring or summer move, there are many things you can start prepping now so it’s not all left to the last minute.
-Start by decluttering your home, preparing and packing what you don’t need now, and starting to plan your new home decor.
+Planning a spring or summer move?
+Then there are many things you can start prepping now so it’s not all left to the last minute.
+Start by decluttering your home.
+Then prepare and packing what you don’t need now.
+Finally, start to plan your new home decor.

 If you need help to redesign and reimagine your new home spaces, contact us to book a Good Space Plan Online.